SterlingVix/law-and-trump/README.md

 This app is developed with Create React App -- instructions at https://github.com/facebookincubator/create-react-app.

-To install, just clone the repo and run `npm install`.
+To install, just clone the repo and run `yarn install`.

-Run the app with `npm start`.
+Run the app with `yarn start`.

-Build the optimized / deployable app with `npm run build`.
+Build the optimized / deployable app with `yarn run build`.

-Preview the deployable build by first installing `serve` globally: `npm install -g serve@^5.1.5`.
+Preview the deployable build by first installing `serve` globally: `yarn install -g serve@^5.1.5`.

-Then serve the built app with `npm run preview`.
+Then serve the built app with `yarn run preview`.

 Code style is ES2016+ with React.
 If you're not used to it, no worries, you'll pick it up fast.
 Ask me if you have any questions. :)

 ### Publishing the app

-First, install `gh-pages` globally: `npm install -g gh-pages`.

-Then run `npm run deploy`.
+Run `yarn run deploy`.
 That's it!